linode/docs/docs/guides/development/concepts/working-with-graph-data-structures/index.md

 ### Depth First Search (DFS) Versus Breadth First Search (BFS)

 Finding what is needed is one of the primary goals of constructing a data graph.
 A *Depth First Search* (DFS) starts at an arbitrary point in a data graph, the source, and searches to the end of the data graph before it begins searching the next connection to the source.
 Using Figure 1 as a reference and A as the source, a DFS would search the nodes ABCDE first, then AC.
-A *Breadth First Search* (BFS) starts at an arbitrary point in a data graph and searches the neighboring nodes first, before moving on to the next level of nodes.
-Again using Figure 1 as a reference, the search pattern in this case would be AB, AC, and AE, then ACD and AED.
-There are advantages to each approach.
 This is how a DFS is commonly used:

 - Finding connected components
 - Performing topological sorting in a Directed Acyclic Graph (DAG)
 - Locating the bridges in a graph (such as the connection between A and C)
 - Solving puzzles with only one solution (such as a maze)

+A *Breadth First Search* (BFS) starts at an arbitrary point in a data graph and searches the neighboring nodes first, before moving on to the next level of nodes.
+Again using Figure 1 as a reference, the search pattern in this case would be AB, AC, and AE, then ACD and AED.
+There are advantages to each approach.
 This is how BFS is commonly used:

 - Performing memory garbage collection using [Cheney’s algorithm](https://www.cs.york.ac.uk/fp/cgo/lectures/chapter10.pdf)
 - Finding the shortest path between two points
-- Testing a data graph for [bipartness](https://www.techiedelight.com/bipartite-graph/)
+- Test if a data graph is [bipartite](https://www.techiedelight.com/bipartite-graph/)
 - Implementing a web crawler

 ### Understanding Directed Acyclic Graphs (DAGs) and Kahn’s Algorithm